NCS Conservation: September Highlights

 Numismatic Conservation Services (NCS) uses a variety of proprietary techniques to remove harmful surface contaminants, stabilize and protect a coin's surfaces and, in many cases, improve a coin's eye appeal.
 After coins are conserved by NCS, they are seamlessly transferred to Numismatic Guaranty Corporation (NGC), an independent affiliate of NCS, for grading and encapsulation.

-Below are a few highlights of coins that were conserved by NCS and graded by NGC recently.
+Below are a few highlights of numismatic items that were recently conserved by NCS and graded by NGC.